 1. Grey Spinel – we are head-over-heels for grey spinel.
 This sophisticated, mysterious beauty is captivating the alternative engagement ring market.
 Grey spinel comes in a range of different tones from silvery lilac-grey to deep warm charcoal and compliments all skin tones.
 It looks amazing set in rose gold which picks up on the warm tones or in white gold which enhances the cool violet tones.
 Choose either black or white diamonds to be set into the band or a combination of both if you are adventurous.
 Spinel is mostly more affordable than sapphire even though it’s a rarer stone.
 Like sapphire, it’s hard and durable enough for ring settings and can be worn every day.
 We have combined the winning combination of grey spinel, black diamonds and 18k rose gold in our bespoke engagement ring.

-2. Morganite – is the pretty peachy pink sister in the beryl family.
-Her other relatives include aquamarine and emerald.
-We love morganite as she sits so prettily in rose gold with diamond accents.
-One of our favourite rings styles is Lumiere which truly floods the feature stone with rays of light, creating lots of sparkle.
+2. Morganite – is the pretty peachy pink gem in the beryl family.
+Its other relatives include aquamarine and emerald.
+We love morganite as it looks so sophisticated in rose gold with diamond accents.
+One of our favourite ring designs is Lumiere - this morganite cocktail ring is handmade in rose gold and accented with diamonds.
+The design truly floods the centre stone with rays of light, creating lots of sparkle.
 Morganite is super feminine and many fashion savvy women are selecting it as an alternative engagement ring stone.
 It comes in peach or pink tones in the pastel palette and owes its soft colour to the transition element manganese.
-Morganite is definitely a perfect gemstone choice for summer as it looks great with whites and neutrals, as well as brighter colours.
+Morganite is a gorgeous gemstone choice for summer as it looks great with whites and neutrals, as well as brighter colours.

 3. Aquamarine – The star of the alternative engagement ring trend is undoubtedly aquamarine.
 This cool blue member of the beryl family is beloved by everyone and its pale ocean tones of blues through to blue greens suits all skin types.
-Our Lumiere ring embraces the beauty of aquamarine set in 18ct white gold with diamonds featuring a 2.4ct cushion cut aquamarine of the finest blue.
+Our aquamarine, diamond and white gold Lumiere ring embraces the beauty of the centre stone set, a 2.4ct cushion cut aquamarine of the finest blue.
 The colour of aquamarine goes so well with most colours of your wardrobe and has a calming effect as you admire your ring sparkling on your hand.

 5. Parti Sapphire – If you like unusual gemstones with unique colours then parti sapphires will grab your attention.
 Most of us think of sapphires as beautiful royal blue stones, however they come in every colour of the rainbow including ruby (which is corundum coloured by chromium).
 Parti sapphires are even more unusual as they display distinct colour zoning and have bands or patches of yellow and blue and sometimes green.
 They are yet to be synthesised so you are guaranteed that a parti sapphire is natural.
-We have set two on these mysterious beauties into our Manhattan earrings.
-They complement the long green tourmalines to perfection.
+We have set one on these mysterious beauties into our Sofia engagement ring.
+It complements the side pear cut diamonds to perfection.

-6. London Topaz – teal and terrific, London topaz is the shade of the moment.
-Bluey greens will be a huge colour trend for early 2018 and this type of teal goes surprisingly well with nearly all colours.
-Topaz is a hard stone (8 on the Mohs scale) so is suitable for ring settings.
-It comes in big carat weights and our knock out Illuminaire ring features a majestic London Topaz weighing in at 20 carats!
+6. London Topaz – topaz is a hard stone (8 on the Mohs scale) so is a great choice for effective ring settings.
+Blue topaz ranges from light blue to deep, almost inky blue, the most valuable of this spectrum, named London Blue.
+Topaz comes in big carat weights and our knock out Illuminaire ring features a majestic London Topaz weighing in at 20 carats!
 Even though topaz is gorgeous looking, it is also a more affordable gemstone so you can go for a big stone without breaking the budget.

 7. Mookaite Jasper – Ornamental gems are all the rage in Europe.
 The ornamentals are interesting as they are opaque to translucent and have unique patterns and sheens that transparent gems don’t have.
 We have used the desert colours and undulating pattern of Australian Mookaite jasper to create our Dawn earrings in silver with gold vermeil and champagne diamonds.
 These spectacular earrings would make the perfect gift from Australia as an alternative to precious opal.